 Rafael Salvador contributed to the bazelbuild/bazel repository by developing an experimental Java classpath option aimed at improving build reliability.
-He introduced the bazel_no_fallback feature, which enforces compilation with a reduced Java classpath and fails the build if dependencies are missing, thereby preventing fallback to the full transitive classpath.
-This approach enhances error visibility and determinism in Java projects, particularly in continuous integration environments.
-Rafael’s work involved Java and Shell scripting, with a focus on build systems, compiler design, and testing.
-Over the month, he expanded test coverage for java_tools to validate the new feature, demonstrating depth in build tooling.
+He introduced the bazel_no_fallback feature, which enforces Java compilation with a reduced classpath and fails the build if dependencies are missing, thereby preventing fallback to the full transitive classpath.
+This approach enhances error visibility and determinism in continuous integration environments.
+Rafael expanded test coverage for released java_tools to validate the new behavior, utilizing Java and Shell scripting within the context of build systems and compiler design.
+His work focused on feature development and testing, with no major bug fixes reported.

 Month 2025-03 highlights focused on improving Java build reliability in bazelbuild/bazel by delivering an experimental classpath option and expanding test coverage around java_tools.
 Key feature: bazel_no_fallback enforces compilation with a reduced Java classpath and fails if the reduced classpath is insufficient, preventing fallback to the full transitive classpath.
 This improves error visibility, determinism, and CI reliability for Java projects.
 No major bugs are reported as fixed in this dataset.